How To Save For Your First Down Payment

 Your down payment is a one-time cash payment you provide at the closing.
 The size of this payment has a long-term effect on your finances, as it determines your monthly mortgage payment and your initial home equity.

-To sweeten the deal, sellers can also agree to pay for a portion of, if not all of your closing costs to help shorten the timeframe to make up for the portion of costs you’re required to pay, if any.
+To sweeten the deal, sellers can also agree to pay for a portion of, if not all of, your closing costs to help shorten the timeframe to make up for the portion of costs you're required to pay, if any.

 Calculate What You Can Afford

 When it comes to affordability, calculate what your monthly payment will be for the mortgage plus any homeowners association (HOA) fees, taxes, insurance, utilities, maintenance, and other bills.
+Also remember that, just because a mortgage lender approves you for a certain size mortgage, doesn’t mean you should borrow that much.

-If you’re one half of a dual-income couple, consider finding a home where you can cover all the expenses on one paycheck.
 If you need help figuring out what you can afford, try a home calculator like this one from Bankrate.

 From there, you can look on a site like Zillow or find an agent you trust to help you price home options in your real estate market.
 The cost of a house can range from less than $100,000 to many millions, and what you can afford is based on your income and savings.